SonyaMoisset/Pluralsight_Training/README.md

 - On Polyglot Programming by Rob Conery and Ted Neward
 - Troubleshooting Skills by Geoffrey Grosenbach
 - Creating a Custom Jekyll Theme by Gary Simon
+- Static Websites with Jekyll by Ryan Irelan
 - LinkedIn Strategy: Optimize Your Profile by Jason Alba
 - Kanban Fundamentals by Steve Smith